HesthaNeo/hq-core-switching/README.md

                 <img width="868" height="151" alt="Screenshot 2026-02-05 200013" src="https://github.com/user-attachments/assets/85f3feb4-cae2-4ec8-a2e3-465dd9078e63" />
                 <img width="868" height="151" alt="Screenshot 2026-02-05 200013" src="https://github.com/user-attachments/assets/6c4af609-f41d-4dcb-a3b7-15713dd7195a" />
         <h3>Step 10: Configure Access Ports</h3>
-            <p>- Now we will connect a 2nd ethernet cross-over cable connecting both G0/2 ports on the switches, and we will configure the two gigabit ethernet connections we have currently as aggregated trunk links.
-We do this to combine both physical links into a single logical interface, preventing a single point of failure and while also optimizing throughput without having to upgrade our hardware.
-We will then configure these as a trunk to allow for multiple VLANs to pass through the aggregated link.</p>
+            <p>- Now we will configure all necessary access ports so that the corresponding end devices may connect to their specific vlan.
+We do this to provide security by segregating the traffic, simplifying network management, and ensuring these end devices only receive data intended for their assigned network segment.</p>